-- 3.13 In some LSCs the Council is not seeking a positive allocation based on the current available land supply, environmental and heritage constraints and / or the level of recent planning permissions. - 3.14 Where the total housing identified for a settlement is not provided for by way of existing permissions and proposed allocations, criteria based policies will be used to assess planning applications.
+3.13 In some LSCs the Council is not seeking a positive allocation based on the current available land supply, environmental and heritage constraints and / or the level of recent planning permissions.

+3.14 Where the total housing identified for a settlement is not provided for by way of existing permissions and proposed allocations, criteria based policies will be used to assess planning applications.
 Policy HOU 03 sets out the criteria proposed to determine sites outside the development boundaries of Local Service Centres.

-Policy Policy HOU 03

-Development Outside of the Boundaries of Local Service Centres
+Policy HOU 03: Development Outside of the Boundaries of Local Service Centres

 Development outside of the boundaries of the Local Service Centres will normally be resisted where the Local Plan housing target (as set in Policy HOU 02) is provided for unless supported by other policies within the Local Plan.
-Where the Local Plan does not identify sufficient sites to achieve the housing target, then further development will be allowed subject to being supported by other relevant policies within the Local Plan Development Plan and meeting all of the following criteria:
+Where the Local Plan does not identify sufficient sites to achieve the housing target, then further development will be allowed subject to being supported by relevant policies within the Development (MM15) Plan and meeting all of the following criteria:

 - 1. It is immediately adjacent to the settlement boundary; - 2.
-It would not lead to the number of dwellings in the settlement significantly exceeding the identified housing target; - 3. the design contributes to conserving, and where possible enhancing, the historic nature and connectivity of communities; and - 4. the development avoids coalescence of settlements.
+It would not lead to the number of dwellings in the settlement significantly exceeding the identified housing target; - 3.
+The design contributes to conserving, and where possible enhancing, the historic nature and connectivity of communities; and - 4. the development avoids coalescence of settlements.

-Opportunities for self build dwellings which meet the criteria set out above will be considered in accordance with national guidance supported.
+Opportunities for self-build dwellings which meet the criteria set out above will be supported.(MM15)